blaenk/site/content/notes/postgresql.md

     * If no row was added: add row: `T1` row with `NULL` values + `R2`

 Like an inner join, except that if the condition is not satisfied between `R2` and _any_ `R1`, a row is still added for `R2` and `T1` with `NULL` columns.
 This means that the joined table always has at least one row for each row in `T2`, i.e. at least `$M$` rows.

+Be careful with `WHERE` filters.
+Since they apply to all rows produced by joins, if you refer only to `T1` columns, then when there is no corresponding `T1` row for any `T2` row, the column won't exist and so the condition may yield `false`, filtering the row out and essentially negating the effects of the right outer join, where a row in `T2` is represented regardless of a corresponding row in `T1`.

 ### Full Outer Join